 Probabilistic approach of fingerprint evidence

-The Netherlands Forensic Institute (NFI) organizes a one-day online workshop on the current probabilistic approach as applied by the WOVI team of the NFI.
-This workshop, taught by the WOVI-team of the NFI, focuses on the methods it selves, the reasons behind it and how it is used in casework.
-The software tools that are used for it will be demonstrated.
-In the preparative materials an introduction to Bayesian Reporting is offered in an e-learning, in which the Likelihood ratio method is explained.
+The Netherlands Forensic Institute (NFI) organizes a two-days workshop at the NFI on the current probabilistic approach as applied by the WOVI team of the NFI.
+This workshop, taught by the WOVI-team of the NFI, focuses on the method itself, the reasons behind it and how it is used in casework.
+Software tools that are used to explore our dataset will be demonstrated.
+In the preparative materials an introduction to Bayesian Reporting, in which the Likelihood ratio method is explained, is offered as an e-learning.

 Objectives